April 2020 Archived Updates

 Bishop Tim will preside and preach at a pre-recorded Sunday Eucharist from Wolvesey; Sally Dakin will briefly reflect on the Easter garden.
 This will be available on the Diocesan YouTube channel, along with Bishop Tim’s Easter message.
 The Royal School of Church Music is inviting singers from around the country to join with the Cathedral choir and others (contributing remotely) in a special Choral Evensong.
 These resources will available on the Diocesan website and the Cathedral website.

-Our next update will be on Tuesday 14 April.
+Tuesday 14 April.
 In the meantime have a blessed Easter.

 Bishop Tim, Bishop David and Bishop Debbie